Pagadian: Christian settlement

 The Spanish started sending Jesuit missionaries to Pagadian in 1642 in an attempt to Christianize the natives.
 But they had to abandon their mission in 1644 due to repeated Muslim raids.

 A group of Christian settlers arrived in 1927, led by Mariano Cabrera.
-On March 23, 1937, the town of Pagadian was established by the Executive Order No. 77 of President Manuel L. Quezon.
+On March 23, 1937, the town of Pagadian was established by Executive Order No. 77 of President Manuel L. Quezon.
 Though using the original Subanen name, the town proper was established in the Muslim sitio of Talapukan.

-The increasing Christian population prompted the creation of the Parish of Pagadian in 1938 and was administered by the Jesuits, Colombian and Filipino priests.
-Most of the settlers came from Cebu as evident on the veneration of the Santo Niño de Cebú.
+The increasing Christian population prompted the creation of the Parish of Pagadian in 1938, which was administered by the Jesuits, Columbans, and Filipino priests.
+Most of the settlers came from Cebu, as evident in the veneration of the Santo Niño de Cebú.
 The original Santo Niño Church of Pagadian was right across the city plaza, on the site of the current San Jose Parish church.
-The present Santo Niño Cathedral is now located in San Francisco District and was built in 1968.
+The present Cathedral of the Most Holy Name of Jesus is now located in San Francisco District and was built in 1968.

 Pagadian Parish became a diocese on November 2, 1971, and is a suffragan of the Archdiocese of Ozamis.
 Msgr.
 Jesus B. Tuquib served as the first bishop and was installed on February 24, 1973.
 At that time, the Columban Fathers took care of the apostolic services for the first 13 parishes in the newly formed diocese.

 As of 2008, the Diocese of Pagadian had 24 parishes.